lavenklau/homo3d/README.md

 After the optimization finished, the optimized density field is stored in `<prefix>/rho` in OpenVDB format.

-3rd party softwares like Rhino or Blender may be used to extract the solid part.
+3rd party softwares like Rhino (with grasshopper plugin [Dendro](https://www.food4rhino.com/en/app/dendro)) or Blender may be used to extract the solid part.

 The optimized elastic matrix is stored in `<prefix>/C` in binary format, which is an array of 36 float precision numbers.